oaq-docs/publisher/articles/questionnaires.md

 ### Essential Questions section
 {:.no_toc}

 OAQ requires the collection of some basic author information.
 This means that when you create a new questionnaire, it will contain a default section called **Essential questions**.
-You cannot delete these questions or expand this section, but you can rename it or distribute the questions to other sections.
+You cannot delete these questions, but you can rename it or distribute the questions to other sections.
+You can also move questions from other sections into the Essential Questions, but you cannot currently create a new question directly in this section.

 ## Actions you can perform on a questionnaire